 I’ve often wondered what the difference is between a button and a link.
-I mean, why do designers prefer one over the other?
-Isn’t the link a rather modern “invention?”
-During my day-to-day work, this is an issue that has come up on numerous occasions.
+In my day-to-day work, this is an issue that has come up on numerous occasions.

-Based on my use of the web during the course of my lifetime, I’ve assumed a number of things about how links and buttons work independently and together.
+Based on my use of the web over the last 20 years, I’ve come to assume a number of things about how links and buttons work, both independently and together.

-On the other hand, buttons typically execute an action (create/update/delete) on a particular item within your web application.
+On the other hand, buttons typically execute an action, such as create, update, or delete, on a particular item within your web application.
 Hence, if you are changing the state of any part of your application (modifying a database, for example), it may be best to use a button to do so.

 This action/navigation convention is just one of many possible UI delegations.
-Find something that makes the most sense for you—or indeed, your users—and stick with it.
-Perhaps your users would find it weird if “adding someone as a friend” was a button they could click (after all, that is a bit verbose for a button), but, again, it is changing the state of the application.
+As a designer, it’s your responsibility to find a UI attribute that makes the most sense for you—or indeed, your users—and stick with it.
+Perhaps your users would find it weird if “add [someone] as a friend” was a button they could click (after all, that is a bit verbose for a button), but, again, it is changing the state of the application.
 These are the kinds of questions you should ask yourself before choosing a convention.
 What will make the most sense (consistently) throughout the application?
 A user’s mental model may dictate that a link should be used over a button.

 After you’ve decided which UI element does what, you should pay attention to making your links look like links and your buttons look like buttons.

-Traditionally, links came in the blue variety; a fragment of underlined text that renders a “hand” style cursor on hover will meet nearly everyone’s mental model of a link.
+Traditionally, links came in blue; a fragment of underlined text that renders a “hand” style cursor on hover will meet nearly everyone’s mental model of a link.
 Over time, this model has changed to merely text which is underlined, or text that is visually distinct yet still presented in content.

 Buttons have evolved over the years.
 Initially, buttons were presented as static boxes in a rather simple UI.
 Today, buttons on the web are generally operating-system-specific UI elements that are rendered within a web page.
 Moreover, these buttons are generally 3-dimensional in shape with no highlight state.
 Presented this way, buttons can be the most easily overlooked element on a web page, since they will blend in with the operating system around them.

 Thankfully we can style them any of a number of ways thanks to CSS–but try and keep something resembling a button.
-Slight bevels and rounded corners are key indicators that the user can click a button and initiate an action.
+Slight bevels and rounded corners, for example, are key indicators that the user can click a button and initiate an action.

 To further illustrate how important the distinction between links and buttons are, consider navigation without links, but rather, with buttons: